Loot Studios – How to Keep Your Pets Safe Around 3D Printing Resin

-Protecting Your Pets From Toxic 3D Printing Resin
+How to Keep Your Pets Safe Around 3D Printing Resin

 You’re here to ensure the safety of your pets, whether it’s your kitty, puppy, chinchilla, parrot, you name it.
 But if you don’t own a 3D printer yet, you can read this other post first.
 Think about…uhhh…Max.
 Or Luna.
 You know, the $4,000 pure-bred whose lineage can be traced back through the Industrial Revolution, to the grudge of some countries (if a whiff of processed meat is found in their meal, they refuse to eat).
 Or Queen Zorya Utrennyaya, First of its Name, Seer of Foreign Entities Inside the Walls, the cat you found in a dumpster one day, going back home (you may have caught her eating what you took for vomit, once).